RationalOwl/rationalowl_flutter/README.md

 2. Download the [RationalOwl.framework](https://github.com/RationalOwl/rationalowl_flutter/tree/main/example/ios) directory.

-3. Copy the `RationalOwl.framework` directory to the `Runner` project.
+3. Drag and drop the `RationalOwl.framework` directory to the `Runner` project.

+4. Select the `Copy items if needed` checkbox, then click `Finish`.

 ![ios1](images/ios1.png)

-4. Select the `Runner` project, then select the `Runner` target.
+5. Select the `Runner` project, then select the `Runner` target.

-5. Open the `Frameworks, Libraries, and Embedded Content` section, then click on the `+` button.
+6. Open the `Frameworks, Libraries, and Embedded Content` section, then click on the `+` button.

-6. Click the `Add Files...` menu item, then choose the `RationalOwl.framework` directory.
+7. Click the `Add Files...` menu item, then choose the `RationalOwl.framework` directory.

 ![ios2](images/ios2.png)

-7. Select the `Signing & Capabilities` tab, then click on the `+ Capability` button.
+8. Select the `Signing & Capabilities` tab, then click on the `+ Capability` button.

-8. Add the `Push Notifications` and `Background Modes` capabilities.
+9. Add the `Push Notifications` and `Background Modes` capabilities.

-9. In the `Background Modes` capability, enable the `Background fetch` and `Remote notifications` modes.
+10. In the `Background Modes` capability, enable the `Background fetch` and `Remote notifications` modes.

 ![ios3](images/ios3.png)

-10. Select the `Build Phases` tab, then open the `Link Binary With Libraries` section.
+11. Select the `Build Phases` tab, then open the `Link Binary With Libraries` section.

-11. Click on the `+` button.
+12. Click on the `+` button.

-12. Choose the `UserNotifications.framework`, then click `Add`.
+13. Choose the `UserNotifications.framework`, then click `Add`.

 ![ios4](images/ios4.png)

-13. Open the `Embed Frameworks` section, then select the `Copy only when installing` checkbox.
+14. Open the `Embed Frameworks` section, then select the `Copy only when installing` checkbox.

 ![ios5](images/ios5.png)

-14. Click on the `+` button on the left bottom.
+15. Click on the `+` button on the left bottom.

-15. Choose the `Notification Service Extension` template, then click `Next`.
+16. Choose the `Notification Service Extension` template, then click `Next`.

 ![ios6](images/ios6.png)

-16. Add the `Product Name`, then click `Finish`.
+17. Add the `Product Name`, then click `Finish`.

 ![ios7](images/ios7.png)